Nerita funiculata: Synonyms

 In the 1800s, numerous other Nerita species were described, only to be found to be synonymous with N. funiculata later on.
 In taxonomy, a synonym is a species determined to be the same as another, or as the ICZN terms it more formally, "each of two or more names of the same rank used to denote the same taxonomic taxon."
-The oldest name used to descibe a species is said to be given priority; a name given later is termed a junior synonym.
+The oldest name used to describe a species is said to be given priority; a name given later is termed a junior synonym.
 Objective synonyms are species which are synonymous because they were described from the same type material; while subjective synonyms are just that – subjective – up for debate and "only a matter of individual opinion" as to whether the two species are the same and thus synonymous.